mamun2519/devops-with-kubernetes/8. Ingress % external access/readme.md

 | Ingress Controller | The main gate of a shopping mall     |
 | Ingress Rules      | Directions to different shops inside |

-## ✅ Assignment #9

-1️⃣ Enable Ingress in Minikube
-2️⃣ Create two deployments: frontend and backend
-3️⃣ Create Ingress that sends `/` → frontend and `/api` → backend
-4️⃣ Test in browser

-💡 Bonus: Add `/admin` path for another service

----

 ## 🔮 Next Lesson Preview

 👉 **Lesson 10: ConfigMap & Secret in Kubernetes**